Category: Series of Related Transactions

 Czech Republic vs. EWE s.r.o., June 2013, Supreme Administrative Court , Case No 7 Afs 48/2013 – 31

-Mexico vs Operadora Unefón, SA de CV, April 2013, Superior Chamber of the Federal Court of Fiscal and Administrative Justice, Case No 14253/08-17-05-3/1259/11-S2-08-04
+Mexico vs Operadora Unefón, SA de CV, April 2013, Federal Administrative Court, Case No 14253/08-17-05-3/1259/11-S2-08-04

-Mexico vs Operadora Unefón, SA de CV, April 2013, Superior Chamber of the Federal Court of Fiscal and Administrative Justice, Case No 14253/08-17-05-3/1259/11-S2-08-04
+Mexico vs Operadora Unefón, SA de CV, April 2013, Federal Administrative Court, Case No 14253/08-17-05-3/1259/11-S2-08-04

-Spain vs. Bicc Cables Energía Comunicaciones S.A., July 2012, Supreme Court, Case No. 3779/2009
+Spain vs Bicc Cables Energía Comunicaciones S.A., July 2012, Supreme Court, Case No. 3779/2009

-Spain vs. Bicc Cables Energía Comunicaciones S.A., July 2012, Supreme Court, Case No. 3779/2009
+Spain vs Bicc Cables Energía Comunicaciones S.A., July 2012, Supreme Court, Case No. 3779/2009

 South Africa vs. NWK LtD, Dec.
 2010, Supreme Court of Appeal, Case No. 27/10